 An SMS system is in operation to keep the community informed of services rendered by the municipality.
-Citizens can verbally log an enquiry at the Customer Care Help desks in the 3 administrations and other respective departments.
-A job card system provides the opportunity to report any challenges with regard to the maintenance of municipal infrastructure.
+Citizens can verbally log an enquiry at the Customer

+Care Help desks in the 3 administrations and other respective departments.
+The Engineering management system (EMIS) is being used to report service delivery complaints by either members of the public or internally.
+EMIS generates a job card for complaints logged.

-An Electronic Records and Document Management System (Collaborator) is managed by the Department: Council Support Services in the Directorate Management Services.
+An Electronic Records and Document Management (Collaborator) is managed Department: Council Support Services in the Directorate Management Services.
+Collaborator is a document management system through which correspondence is logged and distributed.
 Queries from the public or external parties of Overstrand Municipality, either in written form or telephonically, are captured on the Collaborator System.
-Written communication is captured on the Correspondence solution on Collaborator and distributed to the relevant officials to provide feedback on the completion/solution of the customer's query.
-The official then writes a reply to the original author.
+Written communication is captured on the Correspondence solution on Collaborator and distributed to the relevant officials to provide feedback on the completion/solution of the customer's query. official then writes a reply to the original author.
 This outgoing correspondence is also captured on Collaborator.